Tuning the Electronic Structure of Graphene by Controlling Spatial Confinement: Results and Discussion

 \section{Results and Discussion}

-As mentioned above, Bernal-stacked bilayer graphene has two parabolic bands because of interlayer interactions, while trilayer graphene has linear bands in addition to the parabolic bands.
-However, the strongest interlayer interaction (with hopping term $\gamma_1=0.39$ eV) is much weaker than the intralayer interaction (with $\gamma_0=3.16$ eV), yet such weak interactions can substantially alter the electronic structure.
+As mentioned, bilayer graphene has two parabolic bands because of interlayer interactions, while trilayer graphene has linear bands in addition to the parabolic bands.
+However, the strongest interlayer interaction (with hopping term $\gamma_1=0.39$ eV) is much weaker than the intralayer interaction (with $\gamma_0=3.16$ eV).
+Nevertheless, such weak interactions can substantially alter the low-energy electronic structure near the K point.
 In the following, we study and discuss the numerical results for the electronic structure of bilayer and trilayer heterostructures.
-To be more realistic, the minimum spacing between AGNR arrays is considered to be 2, and 4 for ZGNR arrays.
-It is known that the band gap of an AGNR can be classified into 3-groups, namely, $\mathrm{3p+2<3p<3p+1}$ with p being an integer~\cite{Son2006,Bazrafshan2025}.
+To be more realistic, the minimum spacing between AGNRs is considered to be 2, and 4 for ZGNRs in the layer where GNRs are arrayed.

+It is known that the band gap of an AGNR can be classified into 3 groups, namely, $\mathrm{3p+2<3p<3p+1}$ with p being an integer~\cite{Son2006,Bazrafshan2026}.
 The 3p+2 group is the semimetal or the gapless group.
+This classification is essential for systematically organizing the studied structures based on the electronic character of their constituent AGNRs.

-As the simple TB method is a semi-empirical model to justify the electronic properties of the systems in a limited energy range, hereafter we only discuss the energies close to the Fermi energy.
+The simple TB method is a semi-empirical model to justify the electronic properties of the systems in a limited energy range, hereafter we only discuss the energies close to $E_F$.
+We should note that single- and few-layer graphene are highly sensitive to structural symmetries, and breaking that symmetry can significantly modify the electronic structure, e.g., by opening a band gap at K or altering the Dirac cones in energy or momentum space, as well as through other modifications \cite{CastroNeto2009,Zhou2007,McCann2013,Kindermann2011,Cheng2010}.
+In graphene and GNRs within a limited energy range near $E_F$ (or the band-gap edges), electron–hole symmetry exists, as predicted by the simple TB description.
+For the sake of brevity, we therefore refer only to the valence bands hereafter.